 Changes to your skin are often easy to manage, especially if you know how to combat them.
 Throughout summer, there are a number of different products that you can incorporate into your routine in order to minimise the appearance of fine lines, prevent dryness and improve elasticity.
 However, it is important to first identify areas that need improvement in order to ensure that you’re using the right products for your skin type.

 Exposure to the sun can increase melanin production, leading to dark spots, but using products with Vitamin C can help to avoid this.
-B-Glowing attributes this to it “reducing the oxidation of existing pigment, preventing it from getting darker”.
-Working to minimise dark spots, you can also see a reduction in fine lines thanks to its anti-ageing properties, as well as the appearance of scars being reduced.
-Plus, it’s an antioxidant so this also helps in fighting free radicals.
+Working to minimise dark spots, you will also see a reduction in fine lines thanks to its anti-ageing properties, as well as the appearance of scars being reduced.

 Vitamin C should be applied in the mornings before your SPF, as this allows it to soak directly into the skin.
 A serum or cream is the best way to do this, as they are often thicker, so more moisture can be locked in.

 Glycolic acid is another ingredient that should appear in your summer skincare routine.
-As the weather warms up, your skin’s oil production can increase.
-However, if you’re not frequently exfoliating, this can lead to an excess of dead skin cells and clogged pores.
+As the weather warms up, your skin’s oil production can increase, and, if you’re not frequently exfoliating, this can lead to an excess of dead skin cells and clogged pores.

 Whatever your plans are this summer, making sure you’re protected from the sun is essential.
-In order to keep your skin feeling and looking great, make sure to follow the advice listed below:
+In order to keep your skin feeling and looking great, be sure to follow the advice listed below:

 - Always wear SPF with high coverage.